 Nice Pricing Models = New Taxation Headaches

-Local calls and interstate calls now cost the same amount of money and get tallied together in the same column.
+Local calls and interstate calls now cost the same amount of money.
 And that’s to say nothing of the various other simplified payment plans that really mess with the idea of the USF’s tax plan.
 How can you accurately tax interstate communication if it’s included within an unlimited calling plan?
 How much of the cost of an unlimited calling plan’s price goes towards providing interstate communication?

 We’re Not Going Back

 Flat rate pricing plans aren’t going anywhere; we’re never going to go back to usage-based payment plans.
-Telecom providers have realized how much more predictably lucrative it is to charge a flat-rate fee and they’ve become addicted to the record profits they’ve been pulling in over the last decade.
-In the mobile world flat-rate pricing plans are here to stay.
+Telecom providers have realized how much more predictably lucrative it is to charge a flat-rate fee.
+They’ve become addicted to the record profits they’ve been pulling in over the last decade.
+In the mobile world, flat-rate pricing plans are here to stay.

 VoIP providers have taken note and almost exclusively offer flat-rate pricing plans now as well.
 It makes a little bit more logistical sense with VoIP.
 Unlike traditional telephony providers, VoIP providers use the same network (the Internet) to enable all of their communications.
-It doesn’t really matter whether you’re calling locally, nationally or internationally, whether you’re sending a text message or talking inter-state, VoIP communication begins and ends as bits and bytes traveling across broadband.
-Whereas the mobile companies are primarily motivated by revenue when they set up their flat-rate pricing plans, VoIP companies are just doing what comes naturally within the unique structure of their industry.
+It doesn’t really matter whether you’re calling locally, nationally or internationally.
+Whether you’re sending a text message or talking inter-state, VoIP communication begins and ends as bits and bytes traveling across broadband.
+VoIP companies are just doing what comes naturally within the unique structure of their industry.

 The USF Needs to Change its Revenue Model

-Regardless of why different segments of the telecom industry utilize flat-rate pricing plans, the fact remains these plans are fundamentally incompatible with the current strictures outlining how involuntary contributions flow into the USF.
-Fewer and fewer companies these days can tell you how much of their revenue comes in from interstate communication specifically, which means fewer and fewer companies have any good idea how much money, exactly, they owe to the feds to help make the country a better-connected place to live.
+Regardless of why different segments of the telecom industry utilize flat-rate pricing plans, the fact remains.
+These plans are fundamentally incompatible with the current strictures outlining how involuntary contributions flow into the USF.
+Fewer and fewer companies these days can tell you how much of their revenue comes in from interstate communication specifically.
+Thus fewer and fewer companies have any good idea how much money, exactly, they owe to the feds to help make the country a better-connected place to live.

-These telecom players no longer see an objective way to determine these tax revenues, which means they have been determining them subjectively.
+These telecom players no longer see an objective way to determine these tax revenues.
+It means they have been determining them subjectively.
 And whenever tax revenues find themselves open to interpretation you better believe most companies will interpret the code in favor of paying as little money to the feds as possible.

 Plain and simple- the USF needs to change its taxation guidelines to reflect the realities of modern telecom pricing plans.
 Until the government determines a new revenue stream to tax, one that can be measured objectively, the USF will find itself underfunded and unable to perform its important, but costly, mission.

-Universal access to high quality communication technology matters, it makes a huge difference when it comes to ensuring everyone in the country receives as close to the same opportunities as everyone else.
+Universal access to high-quality communication technology matters.
+It makes a difference when it comes to ensuring everyone receives the same opportunities as everyone else.
 With a little tweaking, the USF can continue to help ensure that access indefinitely.
-But as it stands, it’s headed for an increasing run of financial trouble in the coming years.
+However, as it stands, it’s headed for a run of financial trouble in the coming years.